 Colorado has just four players in their final year of eligibility on its 2021 roster, and as history has indicated, they will receive plenty of looks from scouts all around the National Football League; scouts/player personnel types pass through Boulder every season for a game and/or practice(s), with over three fourths of the league doing so on average every season (and 17 teams managed to scout CU in the shortened 2020 season).
-Thus far in 2021, CU has already been scouted in person by half the league (16 teams): Arizona, Atlanta, Dallas, Denver, Green Bay, Houston, Kansas City, Las Vegas, L.A.
-Chargers, Miami, N.Y.
-Jets, N.Y.
-Giants, Philadelphia, Pittsburgh, San Francisco and Washington.
-Since the 2000 season, 1,080 NFL scouts have attended Colorado games (home, road and neutral sites).
+Thus far in 2021, CU has been scouted in person by Denver, Kansas City, N.Y.
+Jets and N.Y.
+Giants, with several teams headed to Denver to observe the Texas A&M game.
+Since the 2000 season, 1,067 NFL scouts have attended Colorado games (home, road and neutral sites).
 At the 2016 UCLA game in Boulder, the record for a CU game occurred: 31 scouts from 20 teams were in attendance for the game (next most: 20 for USC in 2017).